FourSigma/BDRecovery/README.md

-If you don’t regularly backup your database when using BD FACS Diva your database might go corrupt.
-This tool allow you  to recover the files in the BD Data folder and put them into folders by /User/Experiment/Specimen
+If you don’t regularly backup your database when using BD FACS Diva your database might go corrupt and become unusable.

+This tool allow you  to recover the files in the BD Data folder and put them into folders ordered by /User/Experiment/Specimen

 ##Binaries